misterdjules/node-fast/README.md

 deployed components, this module continues to use the buggy CRC implementation.

+## Observability

+The fast server provides functions suitable for use with [kang](https://github.com/davepacheco/kang), a small library for exposing debugging information over an HTTP API.
+The built-in kang server reports:

+* server-wide statistics about connections created, requests started, requests completed, and requests failed;
+* per-connection state information (including time accepted and errors seen) and statistics about requests started, completed, and failed; and
+* per-request state information (including time started)

+These enable basic monitoring of server activity and health.
+The connection and request state information allows you to see which clients are connected, how long they've been connected, and how long individual requests have been running, which is often helpful in identifying leaked or hung requests.

+The Fast server only provides functions; you have to hook this up to a kang server.
+The built-in demo server demonstrates how to do that.

 ## Client API

 Consumers of the client API are responsible for maintaining persistent